 "Get your hands off me or I cut them off, and I do not mean your hands," she finally hissed, as hands were placed on her red silk dress.
 Her green eyes flashed and her hand moved for her rapier, the hands as quickly as they could left her waist.
 This world was terrible, worse then her own, why was the troupe here?
 They would make little money here.
 All she wanted was a drink but she was going to have to watch it.
 They could try to drug her, though Sere'th were highly resistant to most human drugs she still should watch herself.

 Taking a seat at the bar she motioned the bartender over, "Strongest thing you have, though make certain it does not at least taste like swine piss."
 Her voice had a lilt to it that carried when she sang, as if her voice was meant to be singing not speaking.
 It had a strange accent as well that was not something anyone else had here.
+The man brow raised at her but shrugged finding her something along the lines of what she had asked for her plunking it down before her.

 Her hand moved quickly, quicker then could be seen normally, it was a blurry odd action that drew little notice from those humans that were not paying attention, the bar tender seemed confused but accepted the gold that appeared in her fingertips.
 She had actually reached down into her bosom and retrieved the coin, but had slowed time a little to do so.
 She did not wish anyone to know she was carrying money down there.
 That was a sure fire way of ending up being raped.